Workers’ Compensation Regarding Plantar Fasciitis

 Why You Need a Workers’ Compensation Lawyer

 If you must miss work because of a painful medical condition, such as plantar fasciitis, you may face mounting medical bills, as well as lost wages.
 It is not always easy to prove that injuries are work-related and are therefore eligible for workers’ compensation.
-If you are unable to work, you need a workers’ compensation lawyer to help you prove that your condition is work-related and guide you through the process of filling a successful claim.
+If you are unable to work, you need a workers’ compensation lawyer to help you prove that your condition is work-related and guide you through the process of filing a successful claim.
 A workers’ compensation lawyer can assist you in properly documenting your condition to build a stronger case for your claim.

 Treatment for Plantar Fasciitis and Other Foot Injuries